 There are many benefits to social media.
-We get to talk to our friends easily; we can instantly know what’s happening in the world, find people with whom we share same interests or even fall in love.
+We get to talk to our friends easily, instantly know what’s happening in the world, find people with whom we share the same interests, and even fall in love.

 But social media have a different, much darker side.
-And there are plenty of studies that focus on how social media affect our brains, relationships, and productiveness.
+Plenty of studies focus on how social media affects our brains, relationships, and productivity.
 And conclusions are mainly negative.

 Is social media addictive?

-Researchers have shown that our brains behave the same way while using social media like when drinking alcohol or smoking a cigarette.
+Researchers have shown that our brains behave the same way when using social media as they do when drinking alcohol or smoking a cigarette.

-According to YouTube channel AsapSCIENCE, a human brain that gets constantly stimulated by checking social media is being rewired into a dangerous direction.
+According to the YouTube channel AsapSCIENCE, a human brain that gets constantly stimulated by checking social media is being rewired in a dangerous direction.

-People glued to their phones are much worse at multitasking and performing a single task is not easier.
+People glued to their phones are much worse at multitasking, with no benefit to their ability to perform a single task.
 Concentration problems and social media addiction go hand in hand.
-For every word written, a code built or decision made, there are minutes spent on social media.

-It's also much harder to concentrate on real conversations when there's plenty of them on the Internet.
-How many times have you seen a couple on a date looking at their phones, not at their partners?
-Maybe you're guilty of that also?
+It's also much harder to concentrate on real conversations when there are plenty of them on the Internet.
+How many times have you seen a couple on a date looking at their phones, not at each other?
+Maybe you're guilty of that too?

-Social media lower our self-control.
+Social media lowers our self-control.
 Studies have also shown that people addicted to social media are more prone to impulse spending and eating.
-It's not hard to go binge-shopping after seeing all those perfect lives on our timelines, after all.
+It's not hard to go binge-shopping after seeing all those perfect lives on our timelines.

-To sum up: we are worse at our jobs, relationships and decisions.
+To sum up, we are worse at our jobs, relationships, and decision-making.

 How do you get addicted to Facebook, exactly?